DLibatique/LATN102-S20/notes/4-verbal-nouns-and-adjs.md

 ***

-### Practice Opportunity
+#### Practice Opportunity

 ***

-## Other Uses of Gerundives
+### Other Uses of Gerundives

 In addition to functioning like gerunds, gerundives have two other important usages.
 They can function as **adjectives** modifying a noun and as part of a verbal construction known as the **passive periphrastic**.

-### Gerundive as Verbal Adjective
+#### Gerundive as Verbal Adjective

 Like all other adjectives, the gerundive will usually be paired with a noun.
 However, unlike most adjectives, the gerundive has two additional characteristics due to its verbal nature: **voice** and **tense**.
-The gerundive is always **passive** and forward looking (the reason for this is that gerundive is technically the future passive participle).
+The gerundive is always **passive** and forward-looking (the reason for this is that gerundive is technically the future passive participle).
 Consequently, we translate the gerundive "to be [verb]ed", which often carries a sense of necessity or obligation.
 Consider the following examples:

 - Carmen **audiendum** ("a song to be heard")
 - Urbs **videnda** ("a city to be seen")